 Actions We May Take if You Engage in Any Restricted Activities

-If we believe that you’ve engaged in any restricted activities, we may take a number of actions to protect ourselves, our customers, and others at any time at our sole discretion.
+If we believe that you’ve engaged in any restricted activities, we may take a number of actions to protect ourselves, our customers and others at any time in our sole discretion.
 The actions we may take include, but are not limited to, the following:

 Holds and Limitations

 Under certain circumstances, in order to protect Dropp and the security and integrity of the network that uses the Dropp services, Dropp may, in its sole discretion, take account-level or transaction-level actions.
 A hold may be placed on your Dropp account.